TBPer/calculator-test/README.md

 Make sure your system have:
    1. Latest Google Chrome installed -- 87.0.4280.67 or above ![chrome-version](img/chrome-version.png)
    2. dotnet CLI via .NET CORE 3.1 SDK installed https://dotnet.microsoft.com/download ![dotnet-cli-download](img/dotnet-cli-download.png)
+**As reported by many, you may need to add an environment variable to selenium driver*

 # How to Run the Tests
 After setup all the prerequisites...